-For fiscal year 2014, this variable part of the remuneration of:
+For fiscal year 2013, this variable part of the remuneration of:

-- Jean-Georges Malcor, Chief Executive Officer, is based on the achievement of individual objectives (representing one third of the variable compensation) and financial objectives (representing two-thirds of the variable compensation).
-His individual objectives relate to Group governance, the implementation of the Group restructuring plan, shareholders and financial market our promotion and development in the industry, operational performance and human resources.
-The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), Group external revenues (20% weighting), Group EBIT (20% weighting) and EBITDAS minus tangible and intangible investments made in the course of the fiscal year (20% weighting).
-His target amount was set as 100% of his fixed compensation.

-- Stéphane-Paul Frydman, Corporate Officer, is based on the achievement of individual objectives (representing one third of the variable compensation) and financial objectives (representing two-thirds of the variable compensation).
+- Jean-Georges Malcor, Chief Executive Officer, is based on the achievement of individual objectives (accounting for a third of the variable compensation) and financial objectives (accounting for two-thirds of the variable compensation).
+His individual objectives relate to Group governance, integration of Fugro's Geoscience Division, relations with our major customers, shareholders and financial market our promotion and development in the industry, operational performance and human resources.
+The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), Group external revenues (20% weighting), Group EBIT (20% weighting) and EBITDA minus tangible and intangible investments made in the course of the fiscal year (20% weighting).
+His target amount was set as 100% of his fixed compensation. - Stéphane-Paul Frydman, Corporate Officer, is based on the achievement of individual objectives (accounting for a third of the variable compensation) and financial objectives (accounting for two-thirds of the variable compensation).
 His individual objectives relate to Group governance, internal control, management of our financial resources, relations with investors and the financial market as a whole, strategy and management of our capital employed and human resources.
-The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), EBITDAS minus tangible and intangible investments made in the course of the fiscal year (20% weighting), Group external revenues (20% weighting) and Group EBIT (20% weighting).
-His target amount was set as 75% of his fixed compensation. - Pascal Rouiller, Corporate Officer, is based on the achievement of individual objectives (representing one third of the variable compensation) and financial objectives (representing two-thirds of the variable compensation).
+The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), EBITDA minus tangible and intangible investments made in the course of the fiscal year (20% weighting), Group external revenues (20% weighting) and Group EBIT (20% weighting).
+His target amount was set as 75% of his fixed compensation. - Pascal Rouiller, Corporate Officer, is based on the achievement of individual objectives (accounting for a third of the variable compensation) and financial objectives (accounting for two-thirds of the variable compensation).
 His individual objectives relate to HSE, our Group performance plan, technology, strategic development of the Equipment Division and human resources.
-The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), Group EBITA minus tangible and intangible investments made during the fiscal year (10% weighting), Equipment EBITDAS minus tangible and intangible investments made during the fiscal year (10% weighting), Equipment Division production (20% weighting), Group EBIT (10% weighting) and Equipment Division EBIT (10% weighting).
+The financial objectives are related to net earnings per share (25% weighting), Group free cash flow (15% weighting), Group EBITA minus tangible and intangible investments made during the fiscal year (10% weighting), Equipment EBITDA minus tangible and intangible investments made during the fiscal year (10% weighting), Equipment Division production (20% weighting), Group EBIT (10% weighting) and Equipment Division EBIT (10% weighting).
 His target amount was set as 75% of his fixed compensation.

-A detailed description of the compensations paid in 2014 to the senior executive officers are set forth in the management report (item 6 - Compensation - of our annual report on form 20-F).
+A detailed description of the compensations paid in 2013 to the senior executive officers are set forth in paragraph 4.3.3. of the Document de référence (item 6 - Compensation - of our annual report on form 20-F).
 Information relating to deferred severance indemnity and supplementary retirement plan are also included.

 1.4.2.
-Technology/Strategy Committee:
+Strategic planning Committee: